Services available: Questions? Work directly with a Flood Map Specialist.

 Understanding Flood Zones:

-1. Zone A:
+- Zone A:

-• Description: This area is subject to inundation by the 1-percent annual chance flood (commonly referred to as the “100-year flood”).
+- Description: This area is subject to inundation by the 1-percent annual chance flood (commonly referred to as the “100-year flood”).
 Flooding in Zone A is usually determined using approximate methodologies.

-• Implications: Properties in Zone A are typically required to have flood insurance, as they face a significant risk of flooding.
+- Implications: Properties in Zone A are typically required to have flood insurance, as they face a significant risk of flooding.

-2. Zone X:
+- Zone X:

-• Description: Zone X is classified as an area of minimal or moderate flood risk.
+- Description: Zone X is classified as an area of minimal or moderate flood risk.
 This zone is typically outside the 1-percent annual chance floodplain.

-• Implications: While flood insurance is not mandatory for properties in Zone X, homeowners are still encouraged to consider coverage, as flooding can occur even in low-risk areas.
+- Implications: While flood insurance is not mandatory for properties in Zone X, homeowners are still encouraged to consider coverage, as flooding can occur even in low-risk areas.

 Other Common Zones:

-• Zone V: Areas at risk of coastal flooding with additional hazards, like wave action.
+- Zone V: Areas at risk of coastal flooding with additional hazards, like wave action.

-• Zone AE: Similar to Zone A, but with base flood elevations provided.
+- Zone AE: Similar to Zone A, but with base flood elevations provided.

 Why This Matters: Understanding your property’s flood zone is crucial for assessing flood risk and making informed decisions about flood insurance and preparedness.
 The FIRM is a vital resource for homeowners, ensuring they are aware of their flood risk and can take appropriate action.

-Why Homeowners Need It:
+Why Homeowners Need a FEMA Determination Form:

 Insurance Requirements: Many lenders require the SFHDF to determine whether flood insurance is necessary for mortgage approval.
 Understanding flood risk can protect you from potential financial loss.